pimsmath/syzygy-infrastructure-old/README.md

-# Callysto Infrastructure
+# Syzygy Infrastructure

-This repository contains code for managing infrastructure within the Callysto project.
+This repository contains code for managing infrastructure within the Syzygy project.
+It shares a close relationship with the code for the Callysto infrastructure and may one day be replaced by it.
+In part, the callysto infrastructure grew out of the syzygy infrastructure, but in it's turn, it has greatly expanded and improved the code base, in large part due to Joe Topjian
+<joe.topjian@cybera.ca> and Andrew Klaus <andrew.klaus@cybera.ca>.

 ## OpenStack

-The Callysto infrastructure runs exclusively on OpenStack.
-In order to exactly reproduce everything here, you will need access to an OpenStack cloud with the following services:

-* Nova
-* Cinder
-* Neutron
-* Designate
+The Syzygy infrastructure is intended to be portable and to run almost anywhere a suitable virtual machine can be defined.
+That said, development takes place almost exclusively on OpenStack and so there may be some cases where OpenStack is assumed as the provider.
+In particular the terraform setup assumes OpenStack as a provider and would need to be translated for use with other providers.
+The ansible playbooks and roles should be more general.

 ## Packer